sahib/misc/performance/5_concurrent.rst

 .. note::

+    A semaphor is generalization of a mutex (which is also called binary semaphore)

     Very easy way to limit the number of go routines.
     Basically a lightweight pool - good for one-time jobs.